No Love at All (album)

 No Love at All is a studio album by American country artist Lynn Anderson.
 It was released in August 1970 on Columbia Records and was produced by Glenn Sutton.
 No Love at All was Anderson's ninth studio recording as a music artist and the second released on the Columbia label.
 The album's only single, the title track, became a major hit on the Billboard country chart.
 The album itself also reached peak positions on a similar survey.

 Background and content

-No Love at All was recorded at the Columbia Recording Studio in Nashville, Tennessee.
+No Love at All was recorded at the Columbia Recording Studios in Nashville, Tennessee.
 The sessions took place in April 1970 and were produced by Glenn Sutton.
 Anderson had recently married Sutton and he began producing her music following her signing with Columbia Records in 1970.
 The album was a collection of 11 tracks.
 It included two compositions written by her mother, Liz Anderson.
 One of these compositions, "All Day Sucker," had been a minor hit for her mother in 1970.
 The album also included cover versions of songs first recorded by other artists.
 This included Conway Twitty's "Hello Darlin'," Ferlin Husky's "Heavenly Sunshine," Wanda Jackson's "A Woman Lives for Love" and Ernest Tubb's "Tomorrow Never Comes."